Hayward, California: Hunt Brothers Cannery

 The economy of Hayward in the first half of the twentieth century was based largely on the Hunt Brothers Cannery.
 The cannery was opened in Hayward in 1895 by brothers William and Joseph Hunt, who were fruit packers originally from Sebastopol, California.
 The Hunts initially packed local fruit, including cherries, peaches, and apricots, then added tomatoes, which became the mainstay of their business.
 At its height in the 1960s and 1970s, Hunt's operated three canneries in Hayward, at A, B, and C Streets; an adjacent can-making company; a pickling factory; and a glass manufacturing plant.
 From the 1890s until its closure in 1981, Hunt's employed a large percentage of the local population.
 The air around Hayward was permeated by the smell of tomatoes for three months of each year, during the canning season.
 The canneries closed in 1981, as there were no longer enough produce fields or fruit orchards near the cannery to make it economically viable.
 Much of the production was moved to the Sacramento Valley.
 The location of the former canneries is marked by a historic water tower with the Hayward logo.
 A housing development now occupies much of the former cannery site.

 Gillig Corporation

 Gillig, a bus manufacturer, was located in Hayward for more than 80 years before moving to Livermore in 2017.

 Other former businesses

 Much of the Bay coastal territory of Hayward was turned into salt ponds, with Oliver Salt and Leslie Salt operating there.
 Much of this land has in recent years been returned to salt marshes.
 A 1983 image of the ponds appears on a 2012 U.S. postage stamp.
 The Mervyns department store chain was headquartered in Hayward until it declared bankruptcy in 2008.
+The Osborne Computer Corporation was headquartered in Hayward and had a manufacturing plant there until it declared bankruptcy in 1983.